 Livestrong recommends slowly introducing new products to your baby as part of their skin care regimen.
 By doing this, you can discover which products irritate your baby’s skin, and what ingredients they may be allergic to.
 It’s not all about the artificial ingredients; your baby may be allergic to many natural ingredients, as well.
 However, by using more natural and organic products with fewer chemicals and dyes, you will likely lower the risk of rashes, hives, or other allergic reactions in your baby.
 You could also lower the risk of some of the common skin problems listed above, as well as contact dermatitis, which is a common irritation often triggered by certain chemicals in soaps and laundry detergents.

-Is Organic Better for Baby?
+Are Organic Products Better for Baby?

 With all this talk of baby’s skin irritation and the clear benefit of natural products without fragrances or other allergens, you might be thinking about how organic products might benefit your baby.
 While many parents nowadays are opting to feed organic foods to their growing infants, the benefits of organic skin care products are also worth considering.
 When you think about the products you use every day for you and your baby’s personal care, can you say with certainty that they are made with clean, natural, harmless ingredients?
 Or do you immediately consider all of the chemicals, dyes, and allergens that are coming into intimate contact with your baby’s (and your) skin?
 If it’s the latter, you might want to think about adopting a more organic way of life, beyond just what you and your baby are eating.